Climate Viticulture Newsletter - 2020 August

 Expectations continue for a weak monsoon.
 A moderate increase in chances for below-normal precipitation exists for much of northern and eastern Arizona (brown area on map), whereas a slight increase in chances for below-normal precipitation covers the rest of the state as well as western New Mexico (light brown and tan areas on map).
 Equal chances for above-, near-, or below-normal precipitation exist for eastern New Mexico (white area on map).
 Monthly precipitation totals in August 2019 were less than 75% of normal for much of the region.
 With hot and dry conditions apparently on tap for the ripening period once again in 2020, field notes from last year could be a valuable reference.

 Heat Accumulation So Far This Year

-For those of you in southeastern Arizona, Cooperative Extension manages an email listserv in coordination with the Tucson forecast office of the National Weather Service to provide information in the days leading up to agriculturally important events, like late spring freezes and summer heat waves.
+For those of you in southeastern Arizona, Cooperative Extension manages an email listserv in coordination with the Tucson forecast office of the National Weather Service to provide information in the days leading up to agriculturally important events, like record-high temperatures and severe monsoon storms.
 Please contact us if you'd like to sign up.